-The repositories provide among others, 3D models for the manipulation objects, PPT cavities and arena elements, as well as the sources to this rulebook, the implementation of the referee box and various tools.
+The repositories provide 3D models for the manipulation objects, their corresponding PPT cavities, and all arena elements.
+Additionally, the sources to this rulebook, the implementation of the referee box, and various tools can be found.

 2.2.2.2 Infrastructure Maintained by Teams